 Aluminum: These light metal frames are strong and generally less expensive than wood frames.
 Lower quality aluminum windows readily transfer cold, making them a poor choice in areas of wide temperature swings.
 Newer models have a strip of plastic or rubber in the frame called a thermal break that is designed to reduce heat or cold conduction.

 Aluminum windows in recent times are commonly finished with a baked enamel paint in white or bronze.
 Older aluminum windows were anodized, which means given a protective film coating by electrolysis.
-These frames will eventually corrode, however, especially in a salt air environment.
+These frames will eventually corrode and need repairs, however, especially in a salt air environment.
 Periodically coating the frames with auto wax can help prevent corrosion.

 Steel: Many older homes have steel window frames, but these windows are currently found primarily in commercial buildings where higher fire safety standards are required.
 Although durable, they require considerable maintenance, including regular painting.
 If not painted, they will soon rust.